vanidesai/uwc/mqtt-export/README-mqtt-export.md

 Notes : Above steps are to run KPIApp unit test locally.
 In order to run unit test in container, please follow the steps mentioned in section `## Steps to run unit test cases` of file `README.md` in Sourcecode directory.

+#Steps to enable/disable instrumentation logs
+1. By default the instrumentation logs are enabled for debug mode & disabled for release mode.
+2. Go to `Sourcecode\mqtt-export\MQTT-Export-App\Release\src` directory and open subdir.mk file.
+3. To enable the instrumentation logs, go to g++ command at line number 39 & add the option "-DINSTRUMENTATION_LOG".
+4. To disable the instrumentation logs,go to g++ command at line number 39 check & remove the option "-DINSTRUMENTATION_LOG" if found.